 Echinacea, commonly known as Purple Coneflowers, are quintessential prairie plants.
-They are hardy, drought tolerant, long-blooming, and are being cultivated in a ever widening range of colors.
+They are hardy, drought-tolerant, long-blooming, and are being cultivated in an ever-widening range of colors.
 It's hard to find a garden without at least one variety.
-Echinacea is a native North American genus with about 10 species.
+Echinacea is a native North American genus with about ten species.
 Not all make great garden plants.
 Echinacea purpurea is by far the most popular.
-It has a more fibrous root system, rather than the long tap root and woody crown found in other wilder species, and is more adaptable to garden conditions and more forgiving of dividing and transplanting.
+It has a more fibrous root system rather than the long taproot and woody crown found in other wilder species.
+As a result, it is more adaptable to garden conditions and more forgiving of dividing and transplanting.

-The daisy-like flower is actually made up of several small flowers.
-The petals are sterile and are there to lure insects toward the many fertile flowers in the central disk or cone.
+The daisy-like flower is made up of several small flowers.
+The petals are sterile and lure insects toward the many fertile flowers in the central disk or cone.
 These flowers are rich in nectar and very popular with both bees and butterflies.
 Flowers were generally some shade of purple or lavender, with a dark center cone.
-Much hybridization has been taking place and you can now find petal colors ranging from white to green through yellow, orange and deep reds.
-The common name "coneflower" refers to the way the petals angle backwards, away from the center, forming a cone.
+Much hybridization has been taking place, and you can now find petal colors ranging from white to green through yellow, orange, and deep reds.
+The common name "coneflower" refers to how the petals angle backward, away from the center, forming a cone.

-Light: To get the most blooms and the sturdiest plants, plant them in a spot that gets at least 5 hours of full sun a day.
+Light: To get the most blooms and the sturdiest plants, plant them in a spot that gets at least 5 hours of full sun daily.
 They will tolerate partial shade, but plants may flop or strain to reach the sun.

-Water: In seasons with normal rainfall, additional watering is not necessary
+Water: In seasons with average rainfall, additional watering is not necessary

 Hardiness Zones: Coneflowers will grow well just about anywhere and are labeled USDA Hardiness Zones 3-9.
-You may want to give them a little winter protection their first year, but once established, they are rugged and hardy.
+You may want to give them a little winter protection their first year, but they are rugged and hardy once established.

 Soil: Most Coneflowers grown in gardens prefer a neutral soil pH of about 6.5 to 7.0.

-If you don't want to start your own seeds, there are plenty of varieties available for purchase as plants, especially through mail order.
+If you don't want to start your own seeds, plenty of varieties are available for purchase as plants, especially through mail order.
 Plants can also be divided or grown from stem cuttings.
-Coneflower can be planted in either spring or fall.
+Coneflowers can be planted in either spring or fall.
 Be sure to allow for good air circulation to prevent fungal diseases.

 Pests and Diseases

-For the most part, Coneflower have very few problems.
-I already mentioned giving them good air circulation, so they aren't bothered by fungal diseases.
+For the most part, Coneflowers have very few problems.
+I already mentioned giving them good air circulation so they aren't bothered by fungal diseases.
 If you should see mildew or spots on the leaves, simply cut them back and let them fill back in.

-Aster yellows, a systemic plant disease that causes growth deformities in the flowers.
+Aster yellows are a systemic plant disease that causes growth deformities in the flowers.
 It can affect hundreds of different flowers, not just those in the Aster Family.
-There is not known cure and it is spread by a leafhopper, so affected plants should be removed and destroyed as soon as possible, to protect nearby plants.
+There is no known cure, and it is spread by a leafhopper, so affected plants should be removed and destroyed as soon as possible to protect nearby plants.